lmuzinic/advent-of-code-2017/NOTES.md

 Circular motion achieved by `$location = ++$location % $totalMemoryBanks`.

 I did not think about possible collisions when picking `$seenState` keys.
 Thanks to discussion with Robert I got to add a case when it happens and update my code.

+## Day 7
+Code structures are getting more complex as days go by.
+PHP doesn't have a tree data structure built in (even in SPL) so it was either using something off packagist or building one.
+I [opted for latter](src/Disc.php) as this is learning :).
+Also, as I did not want to traverse through the tree there is a `$discsMap` property so I can access them by name.

+There is also a small singleton factory inside `getNode` method - retrieving Disc by name will either get one that was previously created or create new one and return it.

+As I rarely need to write regex, took some time to play with them as well.